 6. Charitable contributions.
 Retirement is a time many people think about giving back to their community by making charitable contributions.
 Such contributions are deductible as itemized deductions; however, they are subject to special limitations.
 Cash contributions of up to 50% of your adjusted gross income are deductible each year as an itemized deduction.

 If you donate property other than cash to a qualified organization, you may generally deduct the fair market value of the property.
 If the property has appreciated in value, however, you may have to make some adjustments.
 However, if you donate a car, boat, or airplane, your deduction generally is limited to the gross proceeds from its sale by the charitable organization.
 This rule applies if the claimed value of the donated vehicle is more than $500.

 7. Standard deduction.
 This applies if you don't itemize your deductions (many older folks don't if they are no longer paying mortgage interest).
-Folks who are 65 and older by December 31 of the tax year are entitled to a higher standard deduction.
-Technically, you are considered 65 on the day before your 65 th birthday.
-For example, for the tax year 2009, you can take the higher standard deduction if you were born before January 2, 1945.
+Anyone who is 65 and older by December 31 of the tax year is entitled to a higher standard deduction.
+Technically, you are considered 65 on the day before your 65 th birthday so you can take the higher standard deduction if you turn 65 by January 1st.

-You get an additional $1,250 if you are single and an extra $1,000 (for each spouse older than 65) if you are married.
-You can also claim the higher deduction if only your spouse is older than 65 and you file a joint return.
+People age 65 and older (or blind) get an additional standard deduction of $1,200 for married taxpayers and $1,550 for single filers (2014).
+You can claim the higher deduction if only your spouse is older than 65 and you file a joint return.